DaniilAlpha/milo/README.md

 # milo (micro logging)
-Set of (only) macros to get rid of boilerplate logging code.
+Set of macros to get rid of boilerplate logging code.

 ## example
 <p>